netscaler/netscaler-k8s-ingress-controller/deployment/openshift/README.md

 In this deployment, you can use the Citrix ADC CPX instance for load balancing the North-South traffic to microservices in your OpenShift cluster.
 The Citrix ingress controller is deployed as a sidecar alongside the Citrix ADC CPX container in the same pod using the [cpx_cic_side_car.yaml](../../deployment/openshift/manifest/cpx_cic_side_car.yaml) file.

+**Before you begin**

+  When you deploy Citrix ADC CPX as a router, port conflicts can arise with the default router in OpenShift.
+You should remove the default router in OpenShift before deploying Citrix ADC CPX as a router.
+To remove the default router in OpenShift, perform the following steps:

+1. Back up the default router configuration using the following command.

+        oc get -o yaml service/router dc/router clusterrolebinding/router-router-role serviceaccount/router > default-router-backup.yaml

+1. Delete the default router using the following command.

+        oc delete -f default-router-backup.yaml

 Perform the following steps to deploy Citrix ADC CPX as a router with the Citrix ingress controller as a sidecar.

 1. Download the [cpx_cic_side_car.yaml](../../deployment/openshift/manifest/cpx_cic_side_car.yaml) file using the following command: